lamwai/RepData_PeerAssessment1/PA1_template.md

 Strategy for filling the missing data:

 - based on mean for that 5-min interval (left join)
-- use the mean value if "steps" is NA
+- if "steps" is NA, replace it with the mean value of the corresponding 5-min interval

 ```r
 newRawTable <- rawTable %>%